Sayter99/86ME/README.md

 86ME (86Duino Motion Editor)
 ---------
+_VERSION_: v1.2

+* Change the checkbox "Auto Play" to sync, and add a tracebar for tuning the speed of synchronizing motors.
+* For substituting synchronizing all motors in a frame, 86ME supports to synchronizing choosed motors now.
+* Some UIs move to the new groupbox called global settings.
+* The method of adding new actions is more instinctive that users can choose action type in the same area.
+* Add some captions to contorls.
+They will apear when the mouse move on them.
+* After loading a picture of robot, the file name of the picture will be shown.
+* Support infinite loop now.
+* For loading rbm files more conveniently, users can drag a rbm file into 86ME.exe and it will be loaded automatically.
+* Update the tutorial of 86ME(http://www.86duino.com/index.php?p=11544&lang=TW).

+If you find any bug, or want to provide software patches or to request enhancements about 86ME, please report to the 86Duino
+forum: http://www.86duino.com/?page_id=85.

 _VERSION_: v1.1b

 * Fix bugs that the generated files contain space in their names.
 * Fix bugs that 86ME cannot load pictures containing space in file names.

-If you find any bug, or want to provide software patches or to request enhancements about 86ME, please report to the 86Duino
-forum: http://www.86duino.com/?page_id=85.

 _VERSION_: v1.1